kkahol-toronto/neurostack/README.md

 ## 🎯 Overview

 NeuroStack is an enterprise-grade agentic AI platform that provides developers with the building blocks to create intelligent, memory-enabled, and reasoning-capable AI agents.
-Think of it as a "Lego set" for building sophisticated AI applications.
+Think of it as a "Lego set" for building sophisticated AI applications that can think, remember, and reason like humans.

 ### **Current Status**
 - 🚧 **Development Phase**: NeuroStack is currently in active development